zhouhao/hexo-Web-Source/source/LeetCode/LeetCode-The-Skyline-Problem.md

 title: 'LeetCode: The Skyline Problem'
 date: 2015-06-23 21:37:04
-tags:
 ---
  A city's skyline is the outer contour of the silhouette formed by all the buildings in that city when viewed from a distance.
 Now suppose you are ***given the locations and height*** of all the buildings as shown on a cityscape photo (Figure A), write a program to `output the skyline` formed by these buildings collectively (Figure B).

 ![Buildings  Skyline Contour](https://dn-myblog.qbox.me/img/leetcode/skyline1.jpg)
 ![Buildings  Skyline Contour](https://dn-myblog.qbox.me/img/leetcode/skyline2.jpg)